What Is an SMS Org Chart in Aviation Safety Management

-Difference Between Company Org Chart and SMS Org Chart
+Difference between Company Org Chart and SMS Org Chart

 Your SMS org chart will not be the same as your company org chart.
 Whereas your company org chart outlines business structure and responsibilities, your SMS org chart pertains only to your SMS.
-In other words, safety information and tasks are handled independent of organizational structure.
+In other words, safety information and tasks are handled independently of organizational structure.

 That being said, your SMS org chart will likely look fairly similar to your company org chart.

-- The size and scope of your SMS org chart will be similar to size and scope of your business org chart.
+- The size and scope of your SMS org chart will be similar to the size and scope of your business org chart.